cypress-io/cypress-documentation/content/api/commands/selectfile.md

 title: selectFile
 ---

-Selects a file or files to attach to an HTML5 input element or simulates dragging a file or files into the browser.
+Selects a file or files in an HTML5 input element or simulates dragging a file or files into the browser.

 ## Syntax